 - Altered brain chemistry

 Prescription painkillers can be especially dangerous when taken alongside, also known as “mixed with”, antidepressants, alcohol, sleep medication and antihistamines.
 Therefore, it is very important to let your doctor know any and all prescriptions or other substances that you may be taking, or may end up taking.
 It is also important to keep your doctor very much involved, and to let him or her know if you feel as if you are starting to become dependent or are beginning to build a tolerance.
-Painkillers alter the brain’s chemistry, so it is very easy for even the most committed person to become dependent on prescription painkillers and fall into an addictive cycle.
+Painkillers alter the brain’s chemistry, so it is very easy for even the most committed person to become dependent on prescription painkillers and fall into a person with substance use disorderive cycle.

 Misuse of Prescription Painkillers